-ADMN 548 Initial Administrator Practicum I
+ADMN 548 Preliminary Administrator Practicum I

 2 hours.
 Practicum experiences are carried out at a building level of responsibility by working concurrently in two different authorization level sites.
-Initial Administrator License candidates will begin a 360-hour practicum in elementary AND in middle level/high schools under the direct supervision of a university supervisor and a licensed school administrator.
-A minimum of 90 hours is required at each level.
+Preliminary Administrator License candidates will begin a practicum in elementary, middle level, and high schools under the direct supervision of a university supervisor and a licensed school administrator.
 Assignments will require candidates to learn about issues at the site, work with mentors to resolve the issues, and evaluate how they are being handled.
 These experiences will be supplemented by online administrative academic projects that focus on school governance and partnerships along with school management topics.
 The university supervisor and candidates will communicate via the Internet providing feedback to colleagues on various projects.
-Two Saturday Seminars are required and will focus on current topics of administrative competencies.
 Pass/No Pass

-ADMN 549 Initial Administrator Practicum II
+ADMN 549 Preliminary Administrator Practicum II

 2 hours.
 Practicum experiences continue at a building level of responsibility.
-Initial Administrator License candidates will complete a 360-hour practicum in elementary AND in middle level/high school under the direct supervision of a university supervisor and a licensed school administrator.
+Preliminary Administrator License candidates will complete a practicum in elementary, middle level, and high schools under the direct supervision of a university supervisor and a licensed school administrator.
 Practicum experiences are supplemented by online administrative academic projects that focus on curriculum and staff development, supervision and evaluation, and personnel hiring.
 The supervisors and candidates will communicate via the Internet.
 Pass/No Pass